natesilva/big-config/README.md

 const dbSettings = config.get('database');
 ```

 Once you have accessed any setting—by calling `config.get()` or `config.getAll()`—the settings become locked/readonly, and no further settings can be loaded.
-Settings cannot be changed at runtime.
-This is by design.
+Settings cannot be changed at runtime; this is by design.
 It ensures that settings are stable and predictable, and it prevents this module from being used as a general “globals” or cache bucket.
 There are much better solutions for that type of data, including Redis, memoization, etc.

 ### Loading from files